Reunification Brief and Extended

 The TFTRMTM approach is case specific and based on intervention guidelines for responding to child abduction developed by the Department of Justice (Behrman-Lippert & Hatcher, 2000, DOJ, 1992).
 The founding clinicians have expertise with family systems therapy, advanced training in animal assisted therapy, and a forensic specialization with families in high conflict, court involvement, and post-trauma.
 For a more comprehensive description of the model see page 232-249 of the Family Court Review Journal, Volume 54, Number 2, April 2016.

-This is a case-specific, solution-focused approach originally designed for Reunification after on-familial abduction/alienation/estrangement cases – situations when a child(ren) is having significant difficulty in managing the relationship with one or both parents during or after a separation or divorce.
+This is a case-specific, solution-focused approach originally designed for Reunification after familial abduction or for contact refusal and resistance cases – situations when a child(ren) is having significant difficulty in managing the relationship with one or both parents during or after a separation or divorce.
 The workshop is not a fact finding blame-focused intervention.
 Nor is it a custodial evaluation.
 Instead, it is an alternative to traditional interventions for families that are seeking ways to connect, break down barriers between family members, and repair existing or past difficulties.

 Why Choose This Workshop?